yambo-code/yambopy/docs/source/tutorial.rst

    :height: 200px
    :width: 320 px

+You are at this point invited to add new entries to the list of ``BndsRnXs`` in the convergence dictionary (keep it bellow or equal to the number of bands in the nscf calculation) re-run the script and plot the results again.

 **b.
 Optical absorption spectra**

 Once you obtained a converged dielectric screening function you can calculate the Bethe-Salpeter auxiliary Hamiltonian and obtain the excitonic states and energies diagonalizing it or calculating the optical absorption spectra with a recursive technique like the Haydock method.
+Recall the relevant parameters for convergence:

     ``BSEBands``: number of bands to generate the transitions.
 Should be as small as possible as the size of the BSE auxiliary hamiltonian has (in the resonant approximation) dimensions ``Nk*Nv*Nc``.
 Another way to converge the number of transitions is using ``BSEEhEny``.
 This variable selects the number of transitions based on the electron-hole energy difference.